 CMake automates the generation of build files for various platforms.
 We need it to generate Visual Studio project files from downloaded OpenCV sources.

-Download Cmake and install it in default location.
+Download Cmake and install it in the default location.

 5. Download OpenCV sources

-This is an original source code of the OpenCV project.
+This is the original source code of the OpenCV project.

 6. Download OpenCV-contrib files

-Download OpenCV-contrib files and unpack it into any folder, for example: C:\Users\Aleksandr\Documents\Sources\opencv_contrib-4.7.0
+Download OpenCV-contrib files and unpack them into any folder, for example, C:\Users\Aleksandr\Documents\Sources\opencv_contrib-4.7.0

 GitHub - OpenCV/OpenCV_contrib - Tags - 4.7.0

-We need some folder to Cmake generate project files into.
+We need some folders to Cmake generate project files into.

-Create empty folder "Build" where we're going to store opencv project files for building.
+Create an empty folder, "Build," to store opencv project files for the building.
 For ex.
 C:\Users\Aleksandr\Documents\Sources\Build

 8. Run Cmake